Skip to main content

 II.
 Definitions

-- Internal Auditing.
-An independent, objective assurance and consulting activity designed to add value and improve an organization’s operations.
+1. Internal Auditing.
+An independent, objective assurance and advisory function designed to add value and improve an organization’s operations.
 It helps an organization accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control, and governance processes.

 III.
 General Statement

-- The internal audit function at MTSU is the responsibility of the office of Audit and Consulting Services which contributes to the improvement of the University’s operations by providing objective and relevant assurance regarding risk management, control, and governance processes to management and the Board.
+1. The internal audit function at MTSU is the responsibility of the office of Audit Services which contributes to the improvement of the University’s operations by providing objective and relevant assurance regarding risk management, control, and governance processes to management and the Board.

-- To provide relevant information, Audit and Consulting Services will consider the goals of the University, management’s risk assessments, and other input from management in determining its risk-based audit activities.
+3. To provide relevant information, Audit Services will consider the goals of the University, management’s risk assessments, and other input from management in determining its risk-based audit activities.

 IV.
 Internal Audit Standards

-- To assure compliance with the IIA Standards, Audit and Consulting Services must implement and maintain a quality assurance and improvement program that incorporates both internal and external review activities.
+2. To assure compliance with the IIA Standards, the Chief Audit Executive must implement and maintain a quality assurance and improvement program that includes:

-- Internal reviews include both ongoing and periodic review activities.
+1. Internal assessments include both ongoing and periodic review activities.

-- External reviews must be performed at least every five (5) years by a qualified, independent reviewer.
+2. External assessments must be performed at least every five (5) years by a qualified, independent assessment team, one of which is required to be a Certified Internal Auditor.

-- Results of quality assurance reviews will be communicated to the University President and the Audit and Compliance Committee of the Board.
+3. Results of internal and external assessments will be communicated, when completed, to the University President and the Audit and Compliance Committee of the Board.

 V. Internal Audit Personnel

-- The internal audit function collectively must possess or obtain the knowledge, skills, and other competencies needed to perform its responsibilities.
+2. The internal audit function collectively must possess or obtain the knowledge, skills, and other competencies needed to perform its responsibilities.
+This may include engaging skilled assessors from outside of the organization.

 VI.
 Internal Audit Role and Scope

-- Performing consulting services and special requests as directed by the Audit and Compliance Committee or President.
+9. Performing advisory services and special requests as directed by the Audit and Compliance Committee or President.

-- Management is responsible for identifying, evaluating, and responding to potential risks that may impact the achievement of the University’s objectives.
+4. Management is responsible for identifying, evaluating, and responding to potential risks that may impact the achievement of the University’s objectives.
 Auditors continually evaluate the risk management, internal control, and governance processes.
-To facilitate these responsibilities, Audit and Consulting Services will receive notices or copies of external audit reviews, program reviews, fiscally related consulting reports, cash shortages, physical property losses, and employee misconduct.
+To facilitate these responsibilities, Audit Services will receive notices or copies of external audit reviews, program reviews, fiscally related consulting reports, cash shortages, physical property losses, and employee misconduct.

 VII.
 Audit Plans and Activity Reports

-- Audit and Consulting Services shall develop an annual audit plan using an approved risk assessment methodology.
+1. Audit Services shall develop an annual audit plan using an approved risk assessment methodology.

-- At the beginning of each fiscal year, after consultation with the Audit and Compliance Committee, the President, and other University management, Audit and Consulting Services will prepare an annual audit plan.
+2. At the beginning of each fiscal year, after consultation with the Audit and Compliance Committee, the President, and other University management, Audit Services will prepare an annual audit plan.
 The audit plan must be flexible to respond to immediate issues and will be revised for such changes during the year.

-- At the end of each fiscal year, Audit and Consulting Services will prepare an annual activity report of all significant audit services performed.
+4. At the end of each fiscal year, Audit Services will prepare an annual activity report of all significant audit services performed.

 VIII.
 Audit Engagements